Founder and Executive Director

 EdGE Co-Founder and Program Director

-MA Public Health (in progress), Emory University
+MA Public Health, Emory University

 EdGE Mentor and Program Strategist